 Starting November 6, 2019 00:00 Beijing Time, WishPost merchants may utilize an online dispute process directly in their WishPost account to submit logistics-related disputes for their EPC and/or Advanced Logistics Program orders and view dispute status.
 This FAQ walks merchants through the details of this process.

-How do I submit online disputes for penalties/fee charges related to EPC and/or Advanced Logistics Program orders in WishPost?
+How do I submit online disputes for infractions related to EPC and/or Advanced Logistics Program orders in WishPost?

 To submit an online logistics-related dispute, log in to the WishPost online account first, and select Merchant Dispute > EPC Dispute Tool on the left-hand navigation: